Celine-Guan/tts-google-translate/README.md

 I built a simple speech assistant app which speaking Mandarin Chinese using the speech regonition library and Google's text-to-speech API

 The App is called Celine.
 She can anwser your questions in Mandarin Chinese, for instance, what's your name?
 What time is it?
-Also, she can help you to Google the informations and find an address using Google Maps.
+Also, she can help you to Google the information and find an address using Google Maps.

 ## Here are the voice commends in Mandarin Chinese:
 - 你叫什么名字